We had our first visit to One Sky this Holiday Season to drop off some WS items & are thrilled to say you can find us here.

 We are certainly looking forward to attending another Makers North Makers Market in November - until then, you can find our stuff at Killarney Channel Marina!

-Here is a video interview of Cassidy describing the day posted by CKLU 96.7FM - if you would like a glimpse into festivities!
-Find it on our Facebook Page.
+Here is a video with Cassidy summing up the day posted by CKLU 96.7FM if you'd like a glimpse into the festivities!
+You can find it on our Facebook page.